 Sleeping Pad

-I’ve been using the Sea to Summit Ultralight Insulated Air Sleeping Pad for many years now and it’s still in excellent condition.
+I’ve been using this women’s sleeping pad for many years now and it’s still in excellent condition.
 This sleeping pad is super lightweight and the regular size only weighs 15.8 ounces.

 One of my favorite things about this sleeping pad is that it’s super easy to blow up and pack away.
 It also has Extra Thermolite® insulation which will keep you nice and warm.